dbasick/reef-monitor-app/README.md

 ### For Dive Operators

 Track coral health across your regular dive sites.
 Monitor changes over time.
+Use the coral guide to educate clients.
 Contribute to local conservation efforts.
 Share findings with marine authorities.

 ### For Citizen Scientists

 Every scan contributes to understanding USVI reef health.
 Your observations help researchers identify trends, track bleaching events, and prioritize conservation efforts.
+Learn to identify coral species with the built-in guide.

+### For Educators

+Use the coral guide as a teaching tool.
+Show students how to identify common USVI species.
+Track coral health over field trips.
+Contribute student observations to the community database.

 ---